 Counseling Services Resources for Faculty

 Often faculty and staff will encounter student behavior that is concerning or distressing.
-One vital aspect of determining the best course of action is to determine whether the behavior is best addressed through disciplinary action or through supportive action.
-When students in some way violate the code of conduct or engage in behavior that is threatening to others or disruptive to the learning process, the best route of remediation is to address the behavior through the due process of disciplinary action.
-Complete an incident report or make contact with the Vice President for Preparedness, Compliance, and Students.
-These matters are not addressed by Counseling Services.
-If, through the disciplinary proceedings, a student expresses an interest in meeting with a counselor, then a referral to Counseling Services may be made.
+When students, in some way, violate the code of conduct or engage in behavior that is threatening to others or disruptive to the learning process, the best route of mediation is to address the behavior through the following options: complete an incident report; make contact with the Vice President for Preparedness, Compliance, and Students; or contact the Code of Conduct Administrator.

 Any time a student is acting in a manner that is threatening or violent, including making verbal threats of harm to self of others, Campus Police should be contacted immediately at ext.
 3911.